dinukadesilva/app-header/README.md

 });
 ```

+## z-index

+By default, the header's `z-index` property is set to 1000.
+This value can be changed by setting the `$o-app-header-z-index` SASS variable.

 ## i18n

 Setting the `locale` configuration property will render the header with the translated strings, if the locale is supported.